-Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be transferred for credit: C-

-D13 Number Unit Type

-D13 Maximum number of credits or courses that may be 70

-transferred from a two-year institution: 70

-D14 Number Unit Type

-D14 Maximum number of credits or courses that may be 00

-transferred from a four-year institution: 90

-D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: NA

-D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00
+2 Report the lowest grade earned for any course that may be transferred for credit: 0 0- 3 Number Unit Type 3 Maximum number of credits or courses that may be transferred from a two-year institution: 70 4 Number Unit Type 4 Maximum number of credits or courses that may be transferred from a four-year institution: 90 5 Minimum number of credits that transfers must complete at your institution to earn an associate degree: at your institution to earn an associate degree.
+NA 6 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00

-Describe other transfer credit policies: Students can no long take courses at another instittuion once enrolled as a degree student without permission.
-Transfer credit policies vary by college and program
+D17 Describe other transfer credit policies: Students can no long take courses at another institution once enrolled as a degree student without permission.
+Transfer credit policies vary by college and program.